 The Federation of Saudi Chambers is the umbrella and only legitimate representative of the Saudi business community in all its various groups, sectors and regions, whereas Chambers of Commerce and Industry represent business interests in the regions where they exist

 The Kingdom of Saudi Arabia is blessed with many rich assets.
 Our geographic, cultural, social, demographic and economic advantages have enabled us to take a leading position in the world.

 To build the best future for our country, we have based our Vision for the Kingdom of Saudi Arabia on three pillars that represent our unique competitive advantages.
 Our status will enable us to build on our leading role as the heart of Arab and Islamic worlds.
 At the same time, we will use our investment power to create a more diverse and sustainable economy.
 Finally, we will use our strategic location to build our role as an integral driver of international trade and to connect three continents: Africa, Asia and Europe.

-It is our duty in the Ministry of Housing to organize and facilitate a balanced and sustainable housing environment through the development and improvement of programs to stimulate the private and public sectors through cooperation and partnership in organizing, planning and monitoring to facilitate housing for all segments of society at the right price and quality.
+It is our duty in the Ministry of Municipal Rural Affairs & Housing to organize and facilitate a balanced and sustainable housing environment through the development and improvement of programs to stimulate the private and public sectors through cooperation and partnership in organizing, planning, and monitoring to facilitate housing for all segments of society at the right price and quality.

 The objectives of the Office of the Technical Secretariat to Combat Harmful Practices in International Trade derive from the terms of reference established by the UNOPS Standard Law (System), which include: